Latest on Mets free agent target Dellin Betance...

 - News Article

-Latest on Mets free agent target Dellin Betances: Mets and Phillies are top two landing spots
+Latest on Mets free agent target Dellin Betances: 'Not sounding like' Mets will sign him

 The Mets have interest in signing free agent reliever Dellin Betances.
 Here's the latest...